Greece Moments Greece Moments

 14 Min Read

-Hidden in a dense deciduous forest are the Seven Springs of Rhodes, where seven springs bubble out of the earth as if by magic and pour into an emerald green lake.
+Hidden in a dense deciduous forest are the Seven Springs of Rhodes, where small springs bubble out of the earth as if by magic and pour into an emerald green lake.
 A small fairytale forest where nymphs bathe in the moonlight, but flee from the many visitors with the first rays of sunshine in the morning.

 “In view of the streams of visitors and the advertising of some excursion agencies, one could almost think that the famous seven springs are the Niagara Falls of Rhodes.”